zeitschlag/einkaufszettl/README.md

 You can download it from the [App Store](https://itunes.apple.com/de/app/einkaufszettl/id1016435355?l=de&ls=1&mt=8) for free — it's available world-wide, although it aims for German speaking countries.
 To run the app, you need iOS 11.

 It has an amazing [Website](https://bullenscheisse.de/einkaufszettl/), too.
-Please visit the homepage to find some screenshots.
+Please visit that website to find some screenshots.

+I'd like to mention, that Einkaufszettl uses Gear-Icon, which is made by [Gregor Cresnar](http://www.flaticon.com/authors/gregor-cresnar) from www.flaticon.com

 ## Technology